Skip to main content

 Curse of the Old Gods Web Game Cover

-Curse of the Old Gods Web is a single player action game.
+Curse of the Old Gods Web is a single player action game with a horror theme.
 It was developed by Tim Rachor and was released on April 1, 2018.
 It received positive reviews from players.

 A mysterious adventure with challenging puzzles follows a suspenseful story of Prophecies, Artifacts and Old Gods.FBI Agent Moreton is called to a murder scene at the Greenich Museum in New York.
 The grand opening of the new exhibition on African cults is just around the corner as the nightwatchman was brutally mauled with a flashlight.
 Not everyone is content with a fed walking around and asking …